johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ---

-> **MPD is not a commercial publishing venture.
+> **MPD is not a commercial publishing venture**.

-> Instead, MPD resources are licenced for reproduction under the terms of a free-at-source [*Creative Commons* licence][Licensing].**
+> Instead, MPD resources are licenced for reproduction under the terms of a free-at-source [Creative Commons licence][Licensing MPD].

 ---

-This licence:
+This licence allows:

-- 	allows resources (textbooks) to be reproduced, published and distributed without breaching copyright.
+- 	MPD resources to be reproduced, re-published (e.g. translated) and re-distributed, without breaching copyright.

-Providing any reproduction
+Providing any reproduction:

--	identifies the original author and translators;
+-	identifies the original author (and translators);

--	retains the licence as an integral element.
+-	retains the licence as an integral element of the republication.

-In this way, the license respects and maintains the personal copyright of the author and of translators—yet it also releases the traditionally tight, commercial grip of copyright owners and publishers upon reproduction.
+In this way, the license respects and maintains the personal copyright of the author and of translators—yet also releases the tight, commercial grip of copyright owners and publishers.

 ## Publishing and distribution examples ##